 Delicious and easy, this recipe doubles well, and you can prep the cauliflower with spice mix the day before and store it covered in the fridge until the barbecue is fired up for a no-fuss meal.
+It takes some time on the grill, but you can shorten that using the tip below.
+You can swap in regular butter and ranch dressing if you don’t have the vegan versions on hand.
 Serve with Smoky Sesame Edamame to amp up the protein.
-You can swap in regular butter and ranch dressing if you don’t have the vegan versions on hand.
-Serves 4 as a main, 6 as a side.

 This recipe was originally published in the June/July 2020 issue of Cottage Life.

 - 1 head cauliflower about 500 g, leaves removed, core trimmed

 Buffalo spice mix

 - ⅓ cup vegetable oil

 - 2 tbsp brown sugar packed